The 7 Mechanisms That Affect Your Gut Barrier

 AGEs: Glycation Damage

-Industrial high-heat processing creates Advanced Glycation End Products that cross-link collagen and activate inflammatory pathways.
+High-heat processing can create Advanced Glycation End Products that cross-link collagen and may activate inflammatory pathways.

 Medium severity 2 studies